mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ![image-left](http://i.imgur.com/t0W93sE.png){: .align-left}
 Arguing a belief is false because it implies something you would rather not believe.

 *“It can't be him.
-If it were, he'd be lying about not knowing her.
-And he's not the kind of man who would lie."*
+If it were, he'd be lying all these years.
+He's not the kind of man who would lie."*
 {: .text-center}

 ## **Appeal to Fear** ##